d3/d3-shape/README.md

 }
 ```

 The corner radius may not be larger than ([outerRadius](#arc_outerRadius) - [innerRadius](#arc_innerRadius)) / 2.
 In addition, for arcs whose angular span is less than π, the corner radius may be reduced as two adjacent rounded corners intersect.
-See the [arc corners animation](http://bl.ocks.org/mbostock/b7671cb38efdfa5da3af) for a visual demonstration.
+See the [arc corners animation](http://bl.ocks.org/mbostock/b7671cb38efdfa5da3af) for a visual illustration.

 <a name="arc_startAngle" href="#arc_startAngle">#</a> <i>arc</i>.<b>startAngle</b>([<i>angle</i>])